Best Outdoor Basketball Courts in the World

-If you enjoy playing basketball merely for the love of the game, the court located on Strefi Hill is perfect for that.
+If you enjoy playing basketball merely for the love of the game, this court, located on Strefi Hill, is perfect for that.
 You won’t find people getting too competitive here, though that doesn’t mean you won’t be expected to play your best.

 What makes this court even better are its views over Athens and its location right in front of a local Greek restaurant that is a favorite with people of the neighborhood.

 Most commonly referred to as the "Cage," these courts are where amateur basketball happens in New York City.
 Even though it’s not as big as regular courts, it continues to be one of the most famous street basketball courts in the world.